Bernardo-Zamin/Bernardo-Zamin/README.md

-- 🌱 I’m currently learning Java and C.
+- 🌱 I’m currently learning Java, C and Python.
 - 📫 How to reach me: bezamin03@gmail.com

 <div>